top of page

 How Renovations Quietly Change Your Home Insurance Needs

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Home renovations are usually celebrated.
 A remodeled kitchen, a finished basement, or a new addition feels like progress — an investment in comfort, value, and long-term enjoyment.
 What most homeowners don’t realize is that renovations can quietly change how insurance views the home.
-And when insurance doesn’t keep pace with those changes, coverage gaps can for
+And when insurance doesn’t keep pace with those changes, coverage gaps can form without anyone noticing.
+Home insurance is based largely on replacement cost — what it would take to rebuild the ho

 Walter.
 J